 His background is in marketing and autism advocacy and wants to make North East Lincolnshire a more welcoming place for those with unique minds.

 JAYNE MORAN - EXECUTIVE DIRECTOR

-Jayne’s dream for The Faraway CIC is for it to become completely led by Autistic people and she is working her socks off to enable this to happen!
+Jayne’s dream for Faraway is for it to become completely led by Autistic people and she is working her socks off to enable this to happen!